manisuec/study/setup-ESLint-and-Flow-in-VS-Code.md

 ## ESLint Setup

+ESLint is a pluggable linting utility for JavaScript.
 Install ESLint either locally or globally by running

 a) **npm install eslint --save-dev** in the workspace folder for a local install or